CyberGen49/CyberVideoPlayer/README.md

 * `noDownload`: Removes the Download context menu option

 ## Reading data from the player
 CyberVideoPlayer allows for its parent site to access some video information.
-Use the following Javascript in your site to read and save data sent from the player:
+Use the following Javascript on your site to read and save data sent from the player:
 ```js
 // Save messages from the player
 var videoData = {};